 Libba: The Magnificent Musical Life of Elizabeth Cotten by Laura Veirs, illustrated by Tatyana Fazlalizadeh

-Singer-songwriter Laura Veirs leaned about Libba as a young child when her father played “Freight Train” on his guitar.
+Singer-songwriter Laura Veirs learned about Libba as a young child when her father played “Freight Train” on his guitar.
 A self-taught musician and the granddaughter of freed slaves, Elizabeth Cotten played the guitar upside down and backward because she was left-handed.
 When the demands of raising her family took her away from music, a chance encounter with Pete Seeger’s wife allowed her musical talent to flourish, but that didn’t happen until Libba was a grandmother.
-As a testimony to “it’s never too late,” Libba went on to record and perform.
+As a testimony to “It’s never too late,” Libba went on to record and perform.
 Her composition, “Freight Train,” is considered to be one of the most famous folk songs today.
 She wrote that song at age twelve! [picture book, ages 4 and up]

 Florence Mills (born 1895)